|

 Hypoglycemia, or low blood sugar, is more likely to occur in

-cats with feline diabetes.
-By
+cats with

-recognizing the symptoms of hypoglycemia
+By recognizing the symptoms of

 in cats, pet owners can take steps to treat the condition and hopefully

-prevent it from occuring again.
+prevent it from occurring again.

 Why are diabetic cats so prone to hypoglycemia?
 Insulin injections help a